siamaksade/openshift-jenkins-demo/README.md

 ![](https://github.com/OpenShiftDemos/openshift-cd-demo/blob/openshift-3.3/images/jenkins-pipeline.png)

+# Enabling OpenShift 3.3 Pipelines with "oc cluster"
+Pipeline in OpenShift 3.3 is a tech preview feature and disabled by default.
+The steps required to enable this feature is detailed in [OpenShift documentation](https://access.redhat.com/documentation/en/openshift-container-platform/3.3/paged/installation-and-configuration/chapter-29-customizing-the-web-console#web-console-enable-tech-preview-feature).

 # Troubleshoot

 * SonarQube sometimes fails to load quality profiles requires for static analysis.
 Scale down the SonarQube pod and its database to 0 and then scale them up to 1 again in order to re-initialize SonarQube.

 * Downloading the images might take a while depending on the network.
-Remove the _install-gogs_ pod and re-create the app retry Gogs initialization.
+Remove the _install-gogs_ pod and re-create the app to retry Gogs initialization.

   ```
   $ oc delete pod install-gogs